anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I, too, do not envision a doctrine of self the clinging to which there would not arise sorrow, lamentation, pain, grief, and despair.
+Quote: The secret of getting ahead is getting started.

-By: The Buddha
+By: Mark Twain